The 4 Hour Work Week teaches the readers how to escape 9-5, live anywhere, and join the growing army of “new rich” digital nomads.

 The 4 Hour Work Week has plenty of smart power moves and great social skills tips.
 For example, how to build authority and avoiding the “founder” title as it screams start up.

 I see quite a bit of myself in Tim Ferris.
-That guy is me but just a bit brighter, smarter, much more successful, more driven….
-And taller too.
+That guy is me, but just a bit brighter, smarter, much more successful, and taller.
 Albeit that last one is easy :).